-- The Council will publish the submission draft of the local plan together with a consultation statement, and the sustainability appraisal report.
-The submission draft is the formal draft of the local plan which the Council intends to submit for examination. - Formal written representations will be invited on these documents and will be made publicly available in accordance with Regulation 22 below. - There will be a minimum period of six weeks for formal representations to be made. - Consultation will be undertaken in the same way as the draft local plan stage.
+- The Council will publish the submission draft of the local plan together with a consultation statement, and the sustainability appraisal report (or any subsequent or predecessor document fulfilling the same function).
+The submission draft is the formal draft of the local plan which the Council intends to submit for examination. - Formal written representations will be invited on these documents and will be made publicly available in accordance with Regulation 22 below. - There will be a minimum period of six weeks for formal representations to be made.

-3 Equality Duty - Under the Equality Act 2010, the Council must have due regard to the need to: eliminate unlawful discrimination, harassment and victimisation; advance equality of opportunity between different protected groups; and foster good relations between different protected groups.
+&lt;sup>4 Equality Duty - Under the Equality Act 2010, the Council must have due regard to the need to: eliminate unlawful discrimination, harassment and victimisation; advance equality of opportunity between different protected groups; and foster good relations between different protected groups.